johnwcowan/r7rs-work/UrisCowan.md

 # Abstract

-URIs are a fundamental datatype for any sort of Internet work.
+URI references are a fundamental datatype for any sort of Internet work.
 They are defined in detail by [RFC 3986](https://tools.ietf.org/html/rfc3986).
-This SRFI explains how to convert a URI in the form of a string into an object that is easier to interpret and manipulate.
+This SRFI explains how to convert a URI reference in the form of a string into an object that is easier to interpret and manipulate.

 # Issues